frictionlessdata/goodtables-web/web/theme/templates/pages/help/schema_002.md

 Things you can try:
 - Check your data is not missing a comma, or has an extra comma, between the fields in this row.
+- Check that your schema defines the correct number of fields for your data.